jeishu/timed-quiz/README.md

 ## Contribute/Credits

-- My class instructor, Calvin
-- My tutor, Sangeetha
-- Dan, the extra eye that saw my problem with why my score rendering and name rendering was undefined.
+- [Dan](https://github.com/danaument), the extra eye that saw my problem with why my score rendering and name rendering was undefined.

 ## License